 Location: Portsmouth, Dominica

-Good day avid readers, by this point you already know what goes on on my skipper days, but for those uninitiated, me being skipper means that Brahm is head chef which means that all of the pots and pans in the kitchen get used which means that the dishy pit is once again, miserable.
-Now that the uninitiated are initiated, lets begin.
+Good day, avid readers, by this point, you already know what goes on, on my skipper days, but for those uninitiated, me being skipper means that Brahm is the head chef, which means that all of the pots and pans in the kitchen get used which means that the dishy pit is once again, miserable.
+Now that the uninitiated are initiated let’s begin.

-We swam back after a while and got dried off for breakfast, the crew was a little skeptical after gazing upon the 6 bags of spiral pasta the night before that would be used for breakfast this morning.
-However our wavering thoughts were quelled once we had a bite.
-The strata was delicious and once we had finished, the saltys corralled around the dishy pit for their bi-monthly misfortune only to realize that Brahm had gone easy on the dish load, they quickly rejoiced and got to work.
+We swam back after a while and got dried off for breakfast; the crew was a little skeptical after gazing upon the 6 bags of spiral pasta the night before that would be used for breakfast this morning.
+However, our wavering thoughts were quelled once we had a bite.
+The strata were delicious, and once we had finished, the saltys corralled around the dishy pit for their bi-monthly misfortune only to realize that Brahm had gone easy on the dish load; they quickly rejoiced and got to work.

-After breakfast we were treated to some Oceanography with Sam.
-We learned about microplastics, pollution and oil spills. i.e. humans suck at being kind to the ocean.
+After breakfast, we were treated to some Oceanography with Sam.
+We learned about microplastics, pollution, and oil spills. i.e., humans suck at being kind to the ocean.
 We then learned some more sustainable ways to go about our daily lives to limit our environmental footprint and to reduce our use of plastics.
-Once Oceanography had concluded we transitioned to Leadership with Ash.
-This class Liam taught the group how everyone can be a leader and a follower, and the difference between being THE leader and being A leader (those would have been in italics but I guess the blog doesn’t accept italics).
+Once Oceanography had concluded, we transitioned to Leadership with Ash.
+In this class, Liam taught the group how everyone could be a leader and a follower and the difference between being THE leader and being A leader (those would have been in italics, but I guess the blog doesn’t accept italics).

-After Liams lovely leadership lecture we relaxed for a quick second while Brahm slaved away on paella (Pi-A-Uh).
-We then engorged ourselves, cleaned up and got ready for Rescue Diver class.
-We learned about how to administer emergency oxygen on the boat and then in the water we learned how to help a panicked diver (the goal of the “panicked diver” was to try and basically drown the person helping them and the goal of the rescuer is to manhandle the panicked diver in a way where you can inflate their BCD).
+After Liam’s lovely leadership lecture, we relaxed for a quick second while Brahm slaved away on paella (Pi-A-Uh).
+We then engorged ourselves, cleaned up, and got ready for Rescue Diver class.
+We learned about how to administer emergency oxygen on the boat.
+Then in the water, we learned how to help a panicked diver (the goal of the “panicked diver” was to try and basically drown the person helping them, and the goal of the rescuer is to manhandle the panicked diver in a way where you can inflate their BCD).
 We then moved onto tired diver drills and how to pull an unconscious person into the dinghy.
 Sam did a masterful job at demo-ing what we were doing and didn’t struggle or have any trouble at all when pulling an unconscious but ever-laughing Meg into the dinghy.
-After we finished with Rescue Diver we all relaxed until dinner, some read on deck, others napped.
-We then all gathered at 6 for a lovely dinner of potato soup and bread (I cant put into words how good the bread was, so I wont).
+After we finished with Rescue Diver, we all relaxed until dinner; some read on the deck, others napped.
+We then all gathered at 6 for a lovely dinner of potato soup and bread (I can’t put into words how good the bread was, so I won’t).

-Keaton and Addisen and Katie are now in the process of making muffins for tomorrows breakfast which I am very excited for.
+Keaton and Addisen, and Katie are now in the process of making muffins for tomorrow’s breakfast which I am very excited about.